ballyhoo (bal·ly·hoo \ ˈba-lē-ˌhü): a noise, outcry, or clamor; flamboyant or sensational; excited commotion

 Madeline Rosenberg, Shepherdess

-Madeline Rosenberg has been raising wool sheep for ten years.
+Madeline Rosenberg has been raising wool sheep for over a decade.
 She practices traditional methods of blade shearing, fiber processing, and handspinning.
 Madeline studied sustainability and is an advocate for holistic farming, a message she shares through hands-on educational experiences both on and off the farm.
 In addition to hosting a fiber-related podcast, Madeline is a mentor for the Kentucky Sheep and Goat Development Small Ruminant for Profit School and teaches workshops throughout the US.
 She serves as Vice President for the Kentucky Sheep and Wool Producers, whom she also represents on the Kentucky Sheep and Goat Development Board, and is the state representative to the American Sheep Industry.

 Alex Rosenberg, Shearer and Farm Engineer